John-Michael-Goco/dispatch/README.md

 # Dispatch Management System

-A modern dispatch management system built with Laravel and Vue.js.
+A modern dispatch management system built with Laravel and Vue.js, designed to streamline dispatch operations and improve efficiency.

 ## Tech Stack